 This Event Management Checklist will assist you further in the successful planning and running of your event.

-DISCLAIMER: The information on this website reflect some of the commercial aspects and potential risks/obligations for your Church or School.
+DISCLAIMER: The information on this website reflect some of the commercial aspects and potential risks/obligations for your Church, School or Organisation.
 The information is given as a guide only and does not represent a definitive list or legal view in any way shape or form.
 You are advised to seek your own professional advice on all your individual needs.
+ACS Financial Pty Ltd (ACN 062 448 122) (AFSL 247388).